A class of graphs with large rankwidth: Introduction

 A graph is \emph{even-hole-free} if every cycle of even length has a chord.
 Determining whether several subclasses of even-hole-free graphs have bounded rankwidth also attracted some attention.
-See~\cite{DBLP:journals/dam/SilvaSS10,PhDLe17,DBLP:journals/dm/CameronSHV18,DBLP:journals/jgt/CameronCH18} for subclasses of bounded rankwidth and~\cite{adlerLMRTV:rwehf,DBLP:journals/corr/abs-1906-10998} for subclasses with unbounded rankwidth.
+See~\cite{DBLP:journals/jgt/CameronCH18,DBLP:journals/dm/CameronSHV18,PhDLe17,DBLP:journals/dam/SilvaSS10} for subclasses of bounded rankwidth and~\cite{adlerLMRTV:rwehf,DBLP:journals/jgt/SintiariT21} for subclasses with unbounded rankwidth.

 When $G$ is a graph and $x$ a vertex of $G$, we denote by $N(x)$ the set of all neighbors of $x$.
 We set $N[x]=N(x)\cup \{x\}$.
 The \emph{Dilworth number} of a graph $G$ is the maximum number of vertices in a set $D$ such that for all distinct $x, y\in D$, the two sets $N(x)\setminus N[y]$ and $N(y)\setminus N[x]$ are non-empty.
-In~\cite{DBLP:journals/gc/KorpelainenLM14}, it is proved that graphs with Dilworth number~2 and arbitrarily large rankwidth exist.
-It should be pointed out that these graphs are split, and that only their existence is proved, no explicit construction is given.
+In~\cite{DBLP:journals/gc/KorpelainenLM14}, it is proved that split graphs with Dilworth number~2 and arbitrarily large rankwidth exist.
+It should be pointed out that only their existence is proved, no explicit construction is given.

-For an integer $n\geq 3$, a \emph{ring on $n$ sets} is a graph $G$ whose vertex set can be partitioned into $n$ cliques $X_1, \dots, X_n$, with three additional properties: \begin{itemize} \item For all $i\in \{1, \dots, n\}$ and all $x, x'\in X_i$, either $N(x)\subseteq N(x')$ or $N(x')\subseteq N(x)$. \item For all $i\in \{1, \dots, n\}$ and all $x\in X_i$, $N(x) \subseteq X_{i-1} \cup X_i \cup X_{i+1}$ (where the addition of subscripts is modulo $n$). \item For all $i\in \{1, \dots, n\}$, there exists a vertex $x\in X_i$ that is adjacent to all vertices of $X_{i-1}\cup X_{i+1}$. \end{itemize}
+For an integer $n\geq 3$, a \emph{ring on $n$ sets} is a graph $G$ whose vertex set can be partitioned into $n$ cliques $X_1, \dots, X_n$, with three additional properties: \begin{itemize} \item For all $i\in \{1, \dots, n\}$ and all $x, x'\in X_i$, either $N[x]\subseteq N[x']$ or $N[x']\subseteq N[x]$. \item For all $i\in \{1, \dots, n\}$ and all $x\in X_i$, $N(x) \subseteq X_{i-1} \cup X_i \cup X_{i+1}$ (where the addition of subscripts is modulo $n$). \item For all $i\in \{1, \dots, n\}$, there exists a vertex $x\in X_i$ that is adjacent to all vertices of $X_{i-1}\cup X_{i+1}$. \end{itemize}

 Rings were studied in~\cite{maffray2019coloring}, where a polynomial time algorithm to color them is given.
 The notion of ring in~\cite{maffray2019coloring} is slightly more restricted than ours (at least 4 sets are required), but it makes no essential difference here.
 Observe that the Dilworth number of a ring on $n$ sets is at most $n$.
 As explained in~\cite{PhDLe17}, a construction from~\cite{DBLP:journals/ijfcs/GolumbicR00} shows that there exist rings with arbitrarily large rankwidth.
 Also in~\cite{DBLP:journals/ejc/KwonPS20}, it is proved that the so-called \emph{twisted chain graphs}, that are similar in some respect to rings on 3 sets, have unbounded rankwidth.
 However, for any fixed integer $n$, it is not known whether there exist rings on $n$ sets with arbitrarily large rankwidth.